Father of the House (New Zealand)

 Father or Mother of the House is an unofficial title applied to the longest-serving member of Parliament (MP) sitting in the New Zealand House of Representatives.
 In New Zealand, no duties or special distinctions are associated with the position.
 The current Father of the House is Gerry Brownlee, List MP and formerly member for Ilam.
 He has served continuously in the House of Representatives since 12 October 1996.
-The current Mother of the House, as the longest continuously serving female MP, is Judith Collins.
-She was first elected in 2002.
+The current Mother of the House, as the longest continuously serving female MP, is Melissa Lee.
+She was first elected in 2008.

 The position is usually determined by continuous service, not aggregate time in parliament or the earliest year of entry.
 For example, Damien O'Connor has served as long as Brownlee, and entered parliament a term earlier (in 1993), but since he lost his seat in 2008 he is not considered a joint Father of the House.
 When more than one MP have served equally long periods, the title is usually assigned to whoever was sworn in first, a process which happens alphabetically by surname.